renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - Entered them as a minor faction in the Other Nations section.
 - Added the Leverage trait,
   - filled in the Old Wound and Congenital Defect traits.
+- Work on a Tour of the Commonwealth.
+- Added two client races of the Shaded Sea, the Minotaurs and the Foxfire.
+  - The Foxfire especially need more work.
+- Reformatting in the races section; now everyone has a Vitals heading.
+  - Added a few racial weapons that CV's been waiting forever and a day on.
+  - Added some "Age-Height-Weight" sections for races that where missing them.
+    (These are arbitrary, we may adjust later.)
+  - Added Diet and Size for every race.
+    (And a Basin, for a spirit that doesn't eat.)

 ## To-Do